GatherPress/gatherpress/README.md

 1. Download the plugin: you'll find the latest release on the GatherPress GitHub repository, under [Releases](https://github.com/GatherPress/gatherpress/releases) > Assets and download `gatherpress.zip`.
 2. Install it in your WordPress instance: go to WP Admin Plugins > Add new plugin.
 Choose the `gatherpress.zip` file you just downloaded.
 3. Activate the plugin.

+### Requirements

+To run GatherPress, we recommend your host supports:

+- PHP version 7.4 or greater.
+- MySQL version 5.6 or greater, or, MariaDB version 10.0 or greather.
+- HTTPS support.

 ## Frequently Asked Questions